 As Figure 11 displays transdisciplinary involvement mostly consultative or contributory in nature.
 Collaborative transdisciplinary involvement is relatively more likely when welfare/education institutions or company/business experts are involved in the project (20 % and 22 % respectively).
 Co-creation is a rarity in all of the defined transdisciplinary involved categories, the highest co-creative involvement belongs to the projects that include individual citizens (10 %).

-Participatory research design is often aiming to mobilize specific social groups’ potential in order to create an action and change by the direct collaboration of those who were affected by the issue being studied.
+Participatory research design is often aiming to mobilise specific social groups’ potential in order to create an action and change by the direct collaboration of those who were affected by the issue being studied.
 Transdisciplinary involvement of citizens, therefore, is often associated with SI-related outcomes.
 Therefore, [H] we are expecting more central engagement of the individual citizens with higher levels of SI-Familiarity.